RohitSh26/adaptive-experimentation/CODE_OF_CONDUCT.md

 # Code of Conduct

-Be kind, be respectful, and assume good intent.
+This project follows the Contributor Covenant Code of Conduct.

-Harassment, discrimination, and abusive behavior are not tolerated.
+Be respectful and constructive.
+Harassment and abusive behavior are not tolerated.

-If you see a problem, please open an issue or contact the maintainer.
+If you experience or witness unacceptable behavior, please open an issue or contact the repository owner.